 Arabia was the gatekeeper for coffee.

 If a country wanted coffee beans, they purchased it from Yemen.
 The authorities liked it that way and did everything to ensure that nobody could take fertile beans out of their control and plant the trees themselves.

 Alas, along comes Baba Budan, a Sufi saint from India who was on a pilgrimage to Mecca in 1670.

 Upon his return, Baba Budan smuggled some fertile beans back to India where he began coffee cultivation.

-These beans began a large scale coffee growing effort in Southern India which are still producing plants today.
+These beans began a large scale coffee farming in Southern India which are still producing plants today.

-In the late 1600’s, the Dutch finally secured a coffee growing plant.
+In the late 1600’s, the Dutch finally started growing coffee.